ImroBr/phamwiki/draft_FTA.md

 *

 ## History
 Fault tree Analysis was originally developed in 1962 Bell laboratories by H. Watson and A Mears, to evaluate the _Minuteman I Intercontinental Ballistic Missile_ for the U.S. Air Force.
-Since then, faul trees have gained in popularity as a failure analysis tool.
+Since then, fault trees have gained in popularity as a failure analysis tool.

 ## Underlying systems
 Possible underlying system or system predecessor of current hazard analysis